marcioaltoe/barrel-craft/docs/PUBLISHING.md

 3. Ensure version hasn't been published before
 4. Check package name availability on npm

+### npm 24-Hour Republish Restriction

+If you recently unpublished a package from npm, you must wait 24 hours before republishing with the same package name.
+This is an npm security policy to prevent abuse.

+**Error message:** `403 Forbidden - barrel-craft cannot be republished until 24 hours have passed`

+**Solution:**
+- Wait 24 hours from the unpublish time
+- The package can be republished after approximately 2025-08-21 at the same time you unpublished
+- Once the waiting period passes, simply push a new tag or run the release script again

 ## Development Workflow

 1. Create feature branch